robang74/porteus-usb-installer/README.md

-## Porteus Linux live USB bootable installer
+## Porteus live USB bootable installer

 It creates a bootable USB with 512MB of persistence